gitlapse/docs/source/v1/index.md

 # API Resources
 Add a photo of the two base URLS & the Eight HTTP verbs

-More complex queries, say for Github or Bitbucket are avialable on their own sections, that also uses the same two base URLs

-Two base URLs:
-Collection

-keeps the simple things simple, while the complex things possible.

 Errors return most relevant links to the documentation and IRC #channel for help.
 Gitlapse uses the STANDARD HTTP Status code aoviding the bitfall that most API providers do with custom Error messages that requires you to check it out.